 Mr. Tenenbaum is a frequent lecturer for ASAE and many of the major nonprofit industry organizations, conducting over 40 speaking presentations each year, including many with top Internal Revenue Service, Federal Trade Commission, U.S. Department of Justice, Federal Communications Commission, and other federal and government officials.
-He served on the faculty of the ASAE Virtual Law School, and is a regular commentator on nonprofit legal issues for The New York Times, The Washington Post, Los Angeles Times, The Washington Times, The Baltimore Sun, Washington Business Journal, Legal Times, Association Trends, CEO Update, Forbes Magazine and other periodicals.
+He served on the faculty of the ASAE Virtual Law School, and is a regular commentator on nonprofit legal issues for The New York Times, The Washington Post, Los Angeles Times, The Washington Times, The Baltimore Sun, Washington Business Journal, Legal Times, Association Trends, CEO Update, Forbes Magazine, The Chronicle of Philanthropy, The NonProfit Times and other periodicals.
 He also has been interviewed on nonprofit legal issues on Voice of America Business Radio and Nonprofit Spark Radio.